-At Mercyhurst University, we understand that paying for a private college education is often a concern for many students and families.
-As you and your family consider your various college offers, it is important to remember that a college education is more than a four-year commitment; it is an investment that will yield benefits throughout your lifetime.
-And because we believe in the value of a Mercyhurst education, we want to be sure we’re providing competitive, affordable financial aid packages for students to attend this university.
+At Mercyhurst University, we understand that paying for a private college education is often a concern for students and families.
+As you and your family consider your various college offers, remember that a college education is more than a four-year commitment; it is an investment that will yield benefits throughout your lifetime.
+And because we believe in the value of a Mercyhurst education, we want to be sure we’re providing competitive, affordable financial aid offers for students to attend this university.

 Throughout the financial aid process, as questions arise, we encourage you to consult this webpage for detailed information on your financial aid award, as well as the availability of scholarships and loans in general.
-Your admissions counselor is also available at any time to answer your questions or walk you through your financial aid award to help you understand the bottom line.
+Your admissions counselor is also available to answer your questions or walk you through your financial aid offer to help you understand the bottom line.

 Key Financial Aid Dates

-May 1, 2020 – Deadline to file for PHEAA grants (Pennsylvania residents only).
+- April 30, 2023 – Deadline to file FAFSA for Pennsylvania State Grant eligibility (Pennsylvania residents only).

-Summer 2020 – Complete Master Promissory Note and Entrance Counseling.
-Your student loans will not be posted to your account until you have completed these documents.
+- Summer 2023 – Complete your Master Promissory Note (MPN) and Entrance Counseling.
+Your federal student loans will not post to your account until you have completed these documents.
 New students: watch your application portal over the summer for MPN and Entrance Counseling instructions as part of virtual orientation.

-August 2020 – Fall Semester payments are due
+- August 2023 – Fall semester payments are due.

 Financial Aid Terminology

-The Federal Student Aid (FSA) ID refers to the username and password that you must use to log in to the FAFSA.
-For dependent students, both the student and a parent must have their own unique FSA IDs.
-You can register for your ID by visiting fsaid.ed.gov.
-There is no charge for this service.
+Your Federal Student Aid (FSA) ID is the username and password that you use to log in to the FAFSA.
+For dependent students, both the student and a parent must have their own unique FSA ID.
+Create your FSA ID by visiting the Student Aid website.
+There is no charge for this service

-The Student Aid Report is the report generated when a student successfully files the FAFSA; it is a summary of the information submitted.
+A Student Aid Report (SAR) is generated when a student successfully files the FAFSA; it includes a summary of the information you submitted.

-Cost of Attendance refers to the total costs of room, board, tuition and fees for a college or university.
-Travel expenses, books, other personal fees are also taken into account.
+Cost of Attendance (COA) refers to the total cost of room, board, tuition, and fees for a college or university.
+Travel expenses, books, and other expenses related to attending college are also factored into COA.
 Students can borrow up to their COA, which may result in a refund of excess student loan funds.

-A student’s need is calculated by taking the Cost of Attendance and subtracting the student’s Estimated Family Contribution.
+A student’s need is calculated by taking the COA and subtracting the student’s EFC.

-For students living in Pennsylvania, PHEAA refers to the Pennsylvania Higher Education Assistance Agency, which administers the Pennsylvania State Grant financial assistance program.
-After filing the FAFSA, students in Pennsylvania can also apply for state grants through PHEAA at pheaa.org.
+PHEAA refers to the Pennsylvania Higher Education Assistance Agency, which administers the Pennsylvania State Grant financial assistance program.
+Pennsylvania residents can apply for the Pennsylvania State Grant after completing the FAFSA on the PHEAA website.

-Entrance counseling is required for students who are accepting a federal student loan.
-This online session explains the terms and conditions of borrowing a federal loan (studentloans.gov).
-All students must complete entrance counseling before the loan is disbursed.
+Entrance Counseling is required for students who are borrowing a federal student loan.
+This online session explains the terms and conditions of borrowing a federal loan.
+Entrance Counseling must be completed before a student’s loan can be disbursed.